-Understanding and Acting — Growing a community of students that learn about and take action for the natural environment.
+Understand and Act — Grow a community of students that learn about and take action to protect the natural environment.

-Incubating Ideas — Incubating student projects that become institutional or free-standing aspects of sustainability on campus.
+Try New Ideas — Incubate student projects that may become free- standing aspects of sustainability on campus.

-Collaborating — Collaborating with on- and off-campus partners to effect change in policy and practice toward a more environmentally sustainable campus, community, and world.
+Collaborate — Work with partners to effect change toward a more environmentally sustainable campus and world.

 History of the CEC